VicV/Kikstagram/README.md

 View and Share pictures from Instagram with your friends and family through this card!

 All images are owned by Instagram

+Don't judge me, I'm doing this for fun, not instagram d: